 HGSE students who wish to add a course (or drop a course without incurring the "DRP" notation) after the add/drop deadline must submit a petition with the Office of the Registrar.
-Such petitions are approved only in cases of serious illness, emergency, or other exceptional circumstances.
+Such petitions are waived only when the University is responsible for the difficulty or when the situation involves serious illness, emergency, or other exceptional circumstances.
+It is the student's responsibility to meet the deadlines on the Academic Calendar to avoid being charged late fees.

 There is a processing fee for petitions submitted after the deadlines.
 Late registration fees and deadlines are posted on the Office of the Registrar website.
 After the add/drop deadline has passed, courses may still be dropped up to the last day of classes for each semester.
 The transcript will carry a permanent "DRP" notation for any courses dropped after the add/drop deadline.
 Late registration fees and deadlines will be posted on the Office of the Registrar website.